 We take hate incidents seriously and have developed a number of options to make it easier for you to report.
-If you have experienced or witnessed a racist or religiously motivated incident, you can report it in a number of ways to the Police or to the Partnership Community Safety Team (PCST).
+If you have experienced or witnessed a racist or religiously motivated incident, you can report it in a number of ways to the Community Safety Team or Sussex Police.

 - You can also email the police on email@example.com

 - You can report to police online at www.sussex.police.uk